gerritjvv/mongo2s3/README.md

  start a change stream
-then start a full scan (if configured to do so) this ensures new data is uploaded but the full scan will continue in the background till complete. use coll.Find(ctx, bson.M) if id is oid like:
+then start a full scan (if configured to do so) this ensures new data is uploaded but the full scan will continue in the background till complete.
+We need a new table and record here to check the full load

+use coll.Find(ctx, bson.M)
+if id is oid like:
  {"age":31,"_id":{"$oid":"6921c82509367aaeff1a792b"},"name":"test"}